swamisnawale/Project-Management/Readme.md

 User MOCK_DATA.xlsx file for dummy data

+## Before you proceed

+In the excel file, there are 2 columns 'Industry' and 'SalesManager' in which we have to provide ID of the record from the master table.
+So you have to replace the data of these 2 columns

 ## Connect with Me

 If you have any questions, suggestions, or just want to connect, you can reach out to me through the following channels: